warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         authenticated users.
 Valid values are '0' or '1', default is '0' (emission enabled).
 This variable overrides the SERVER.TAB one when present.

+    [Pop3ScanCur]
+        In case of Maildir mailbox structure, scan the "cur" directory during POP3 message list build.
+Set to "0" to disable "cur" directory scanning, or to "1" to enable it.

     [top]